(Reviewed April 11, 2014)

-(Reviewed December 18, 2013)
+(Reviewed March 18, 2014)

-ENTRY from December 18, 2013
+ENTRY from April 18, 2014

-My new book Media Madness, is now published and available for order from Encounter Books.
+My book Media Madness, is available for order from Encounter Books.
 Less a polemic than an attempt to understand the origins of the mass media’s folie de grandeur, the book is a warning even to those who are deserting the big networks, newsweeklies and large-circulation dailies not to carry with them into the more attractive world of niche media the undisciplined habits of thought that the old media culture has given rise to.
 To order this book, click here.

 Also available, now in paperback, is Honor, A History, which was first published in 2006.
 A study of Western cultural artifacts, from the epics of Homer to the movies and TV shows of today, it is focused on explaining why Western ideas of honor developed so differently from those elsewhere — and especially from the savage honor cultures of the Islamic world.
 The book then goes on to trace the collapse and ultimate rejection of the old Western honor culture from World War I until the present day and to suggest the conditions that would have to prevail for its revival.